dvillarama/light-serverless/README.md

 # Code Layers
 `serverless.yaml` contains definitions for the gateway, authorizer and the endpoints.
-The enpoints point to the entry point in the code.
-For this project, it goes to the `routes/<entity>`.
+The endpoints point to the entry point in the code.
+For this project, it goes to the `routes/user.<method>`.

 The `routes` validates all parameters passed through the endpoints.
 Any unexpected or missing parameter returns an error.